How to Avoid These Common Spring Gardening Problems

 Since you have spent so much time, energy, effort, and money into growing your seedlings, the last thing you want to do is kill them off by not properly transplanting them outside.
 Start them off healthy by learning to harden them off properly to thrive outside in their new garden plots.
 Hardening off your plants means that you are preparing them for their outdoor environment day by day.
 Seedlings need to adjust to the elements of sunlight, wind, and rain that they will be facing.

-They are just babies in their tiny cell trays with a warm mat and cover and light.
+They are just babies in their tiny cell trays with a warm mat, cover, and light.
 They have not yet experienced harsh wind, rain, and fluctuations in temperatures.

-Harden off your seedlings by placing them outside for a few hours and increase the time outside per day for at least a week.
+Harden off your seedlings by placing them outside for a few hours and increasing the time outside per day for at least a week.

 Before placing your precious seedlings out in the garden after hardening off, you should have already completed the previous requirements of ensuring the soil temperature is above 55 degrees consistently.